 Scale user management efforts with ease

 User management matters to the security and efficiency of your company.
 No matter how large your business grows, scalability is possible.
 We understand that there can be many Atlassian product users you need to manage.
-If you’re on Atlassian Cloud, there is a centralized and secure way to manage users with Atlassian Access.
+If you’re on Atlassian Cloud, there is a centralized and secure way to manage users with Atlassian Guard.